FREQUENTLY ASKED QUESTIONS

 Adventure are free-diving (snorkeling) trips.
 In other words,

-we swim with the sharks at the surface just using a mask and
+we swim with the sharks or whales at the surface just using a mask and

 snorkel.
 Being comfortable in the water is important even if